|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Consider diversity.
 Think carefully about the character of the neighborhood or area in which housing is located, and about the culture, class, and race or ethnicity of those who are likely to occupy it.
 What can the community do to encourage and support diversity?
 What will be the impact on the neighborhood of a diverse, or a different, population?
 What will be the impact on the residents of new housing of moving into a diverse, or homogeneous, situation?
 How can the community, the developer, neighbors, and residents best prepare for changes, and ensure interaction and comfort?
 (Here’s where a participatory process can pay huge dividends.)

 - Strive for equity.
 Plan, design, and build affordable housing with the same consideration that would be given to upscale development.
 Affordable houses or apartments may not be as big or as fancy as those aimed at the affluent, but there’s no reason that they can’t be as well-designed and livable.
-Remember that when you refer to someone’s net worth, you’re referring to the value of her money and possessions, not her value as a person.

 - Address the impact, especially of a large development, on the area where it’s built.
 If it’s aimed at families, are there adequate school facilities available?
-Is there enough safe play space, and access to possibilities for family recreation – parks, sports fields, movies?
+Is there enough safe play space, and access to possibilities for family recreation – parks, sports fields, and movies?
 Is there shopping, or available space for new markets and retailers to move into?
 Is there transportation for elderly residents and people with disabilities?
 What will a jump in population mean to the character of the neighborhood, to vehicle and foot traffic, to the need for more public transportation?

 - Plan, design, and build housing around the needs of residents, not those of the contractor or developer (within reasonable cost limits).
-Especially where funds are limited, consultation with residents will help determine where to spend it, and what’s not necessary.
+Especially where funds are limited, consultation with residents will help determine where to spend and what’s not necessary.
 If housing meets tenants’ needs, they’re more apt to stay, creating a stable community – good for maintenance and upkeep of the project and also for building social capital among residents and in the neighborhood in general.

 - Plan for recruiting tenants or buyers.
 Whom do you want to recruit?
 What communication channels will you use to reach potential residents?
 What kind of screening, if any, will there be?
 What kinds of help with applications, loans, etc. will you give people who are interested?